 In order to provide the best information and support possible, we also ensure that forum admins and teleconferencing support group facilitators are equipped with experience and knowledge to assist with the common questions and concerns our members bring, and to point them in the direction of further support where appropriate, as well as ensuring groups run smoothly.

 We are committed to expanding our services to reach as many VI mums as possible, focusing on what our members want and need.
 We are growing rapidly as a national organisation, and without paid employees, we are reliant on our dedicated volunteer team to organise and deliver all our events and activities.

-Membership is free, (see our Membership and Associate Membership pages), and we currently organise a variety of local gatherings, as well as running at least 6 Skype groups each month, with the menu constantly expanding.
-In addition, members can chat via our Email List and Facebook Group.
-Not forgetting our popular quarterly ezine!
+Membership is free, (see our Membership and Associate Membership pages), and our members organise a variety of local gatherings, including outings with the little ones, and evenings out without them! the support team currently runs at least 4 Skype groups each month, with the menu constantly expanding.
+In addition, members can chat via our Email List and Facebook Group

 Expectant and new mums can also opt to be linked up with a trained peer support volunteer for individual support.
 Our peer support project has grown out of a breastfeeding pilot project set up 2 years ago.
 Since then the project has expanded, to provide support via phone and home visits, with the practical challenges of baby care, feeding and getting out with little ones.
 The team even includes a qualified sling consultant, who has undergone in-depth training in baby carrying, in order to advise volunteers and members about using slings and baby carriers.
 We are currently seeking funding to extend the peer support project, so that we can train more volunteers and offer individual support to mums of older children to.
 Our aim over the next few months is to achieve charity status, enabling us to connect more VI mums, and put more plans into action!